 Refer to the JRCERT website for radiography programs in Houston and the surrounding areas.

-As a part of clinical education plan, students are assigned to each of the advanced imaging modalities available in the Radiology Department at Harris Health.
-However, in order to pursue advanced certification, students are encouraged to apply for admission to the advanced certification programs in sonography or computed tomography and magnetic resonance imaging.
+As a part of clinical education plan, students are assigned to the advanced imaging modalities available in the Imaging Department at Harris Health.
+However, in order to pursue advanced certification, students are encouraged to apply for admission to the advanced certification programs in sonography or computed tomography or magnetic resonance imaging after graduation.

 What you will accomplish